Retail Distribution Order Fulfillment: What is Fulfillment in business?

 Product assembly: If you have products that need final assembly before going to their destination and you ship them, it may make sense to send the individual parts to the order fulfillment center for the last part of the process.

 Custom packaging requirements: Do you want to include special inserts, custom packing slips, and other materials into the orders so that your customers remember you?
-The product fulfillment center works with you to ensure that your branding is properly in place before the delivery happens.
+The product fulfillment center works with you to ensure that your branding is properly in place before the delivery fulfillment happens.

 Creating kits: Some products sell better as part of a kit, and the 3PL provider can make that happen with custom packaging and kitting ideas.

-Sending out retail displays: If you’re distributing your products to retail storefronts, you may need to use an eye-catching retail display to go right along with it.
+Sending out retail displays: If you’re distributing and marketing your products to retail storefronts, you may need to use an eye-catching retail display to go right along with it.
 The order fulfillment center can put these together and send them along with the store shipments, so everything is in place.

 Preparing and fulfilling promotions: If you have large sales throughout the year to your B2C audience, you want to be prepared with extra shipping support.
 A common high-volume need concerns free samples, which get the attention of plenty of consumers.